Bekind-Labs/todoapp-lambda/README.md

 ### Why not using <a href="https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html">AWS SAM</a>, <a href="https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master">Serverless.tf</a>, etc?

-Because they're rather complex solutions for a relatively simple problem.
 AWS SAM is a big framework that covers a variety of use cases / languages, and it requires to use CloudFormation.
 Their support for local testing is <a href="https://docs.aws.amazon.com/lambda/latest/dg/testing-guide.html#best-practices-for-testing">poor</a>.
 Serverless.tf does everything with Terraform, which seems acrobatic.
-Meanwhile, all you need is to compile a TypeScript code and create a zip file, which can be done with a <a href="https://docs.aws.amazon.com/lambda/latest/dg/typescript-package.html#aws-cli-ts">small handmade script</a>.
+Meanwhile, all you need is to compile a TypeScript code and create a zip file.
-We prefer a simple solution for the sake of transparency and maintainability.
+This is a relatively simple task that can be done with <a href="https://docs.aws.amazon.com/lambda/latest/dg/typescript-package.html#aws-cli-ts">a few commands</a>.
+You don't need a big dependency for this.

 ## Architecture